Need to sell your used appliances because you’re upgrading your washer, dryer or refrigerator?

-Whether you are upgrading or recently moved into a new house there are plenty of ways to get cash for your old appliances.
-In fact, some people make this a side hustle, or even a full-time job by buying and selling at trade shows, flea markets, and online.
+Whether you are upgrading or recently moved into a new house there are plenty of ways to sell your used appliances for cash.
+In fact, some people make great side income, or even a full-time job by buying and selling at trade shows, flea markets, and online.

 Keep reading to learn about all the other places who buy used appliances near you, and how to create epic listings that sell your items quickly.